dice-cyfronet/atmosphere/doc/install/installation.md

 ```

 Install modified templates for foreman upstart script generation.
 If you are
-using one of ruby version management tool than please uncomment apropriate
+using a ruby version management tool than please uncomment the appropriate
 line in `/home/atmosphere/upstart-templates/process.conf.erb`

 ```
-# Create dir for upstart templates
+# Create directory for upstart templates
 sudo -u atmosphere -H mkdir /home/atmosphere/upstart-templates

 # Download templates